PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 Patrick Mulroony pat@life.illinois.edu implemented the data entry interface.
-Moein Azimi, David Bettinardi, and Nick Brady, along with other members of the Dietze lab, have contributed to the ongoing development this document and the web interface that it describes.
+Moein Azimi, David Bettinardi, and Nick Brady, along with other members of the Dietze lab, have contributed to the ongoing development of this document and the web interface that it describes.

 ## 9. Appendix
 ### 9.1 Transformations